dheeraj-blinds/docker-Task/README.md

 You can find more info on NGINX at https://www.nginx.com/resources/glossary/nginx/

 Docker file in the front-end application has comments for each step.

+If everything works out you should be able to see the following screen at http://localhost:5066